Jacqueline Nwando Olayiwola

-Jacqueline Nwando Olayiwola is an American family physician, public health professional, author, professor, and women's empowerment leader.
-She is the Senior Vice President and Chief Health Equity Officer of Humana and a chair and Professor in the Department of Family Medicine at The Ohio State University Wexner Medical Center.
-Prior to her appointment at OSU, she served as the inaugural Chief Clinical Transformation Officer for RubiconMD, an eConsult platform that improves primary care access to specialty care for underserved patients.
-Olayiwola is dedicated to serving marginalized patient populations and addressing the social determinants through community and technology-based infrastructures of healthcare reform.
-She has published articles on the use of eConsults and telehealth to provide underserved patients with primary care treatments so that they have a low cost and efficient means of reaching specialized care.
-Olayiwola has founded numerous non-profits and healthcare start-ups such as GIRLTALK Inc, Inspire Health Solutions LLC, and the Minority Women Professionals are MVPs Program.
-She has been recognized at the national and international level for her work and efforts to educate, advocate and provide healthcare to those in need.
-She was named Woman of the Year by the American Telemedicine Association in 2019, and received the Public Health Innovator Award from Harvard School of Public Health in 2019, as well as being named one of America's Top Family Doctors from 2007 to 2008 by the Consumers Research Council of America.
+Jacqueline Nwando Olayiwola (J. Nwando Olayiwola, nee Onyejekwe) is a Nigerian-American physician, professor, public health expert, philanthropist, and senior healthcare executive.
+She currently serves as the President of the Advocate National Center for Clinical & Community Impact and Senior Vice President at Advocate Health.

+She is also Professor at Wake Forest University School of Medicine in the Department of Family & Community Medicine.
+Olayiwola is known for her work in community health, serving underserved patients, primary care innovation, and health system transformation across academic, managed care, healthcare delivery, public health, and technology sectors.
+She was inducted into the National Academy of Medicine in 2022 and the Ohio State University Hall of Fame in 2024.

 Early life and education

 Olayiwola was born in the United States, while her parents were both immigrants from Nigeria.

+She graduated from Bishop Watterson High School in Columbus, OH in 1994, where she was a multi-sport scholar athlete and a National Achievement Scholar.
+She completed high school as a member of the National Honor Society, track and field team captain, district and regional champion in the 200 meter dash, girls 4x100 meter relay school record holder, and a starting forward on the district championship winning girls varsity soccer team.

 In 1994, Olayiwola pursued her undergraduate degree at Ohio State University, majoring in Human Nutrition within the College of Human Ecology.
 Olayiwola graduated in 1997 with a Bachelors of Science and stayed at OSU for her medical degree within Ohio State College of Medicine.
 She obtained her M.D. in 2001, and then moved to New York City to pursue her Postdoctoral Residency in Family and Community Medicine at Columbia University.
 Her clinical work was conducted at the New York Presbyterian Hospital and she became the Chief Resident in Family Medicine during her time at Columbia.
 Following her Residency in 2004, Olayiwola moved to Boston where she completed her Master's in Public Health with a Concentration in Healthcare Management and Policy as a Commonwealth Fund Harvard University Fellow in Minority Health Policy at Harvard University's School of Public Health and Harvard Medical School.
 During her Masters, Olayiwola also served as an attending physician at Tufts University in Student Health Services.

-Non-profit GIRLTALK, Inc
+In 2023–2024, she completed the Credential of Readiness (CORe) program at Harvard Business School.

+Career

 In 2002, towards the beginning of her residency training, Olayiwola founded the non-profit corporation GIRLTALK (Girls In Real Life Tackling A Livid Killer).
 She became the chief executive officer of the corporation, a role she held until 2013, and helped organize a community-centered public health approach to provide education and training to minority adolescent females about the sexual health topics, HIV prevention, and the use of popular culture to reduce the risk of infection.